-I get this question a lot when people are turning 65 and they aren’t sure what they want to do.
+I get a lot of questions about Medicare open enrollment.
+This is a question a lot when people have when they are turning 65 and they aren’t sure what they want to do.
 They want to make sure they can make changes down the road if they need to.
 Well…here’s the skinny….

 Open enrollment is October 15th to December 7th of each year.
 However, it only affects when you can look for Part D Plans (that’s the stand alone pharmacy benefit) and Medicare Advantage Plans.
 If you want to switch from an Advantage plan back to traditional Medicare that is generally the best time to do it (there are a few other limited times when you can switch back as well).